Skip to main content

 • moving from another property and are already getting Housing Benefit

-Universal Credit and Housing Benefit work in different ways.
-But both benefits use local housing allowance (LHA) rules to decide how much a tenant gets towards their rent.
+Universal Credit and Housing Benefit work differently.
+However, they both use local housing allowance (LHA) rules to decide how much a tenant gets towards their rent.

 Local housing allowance

 The amount your tenant gets in benefits will usually be less than the rent you charge.
-Private tenants often get a lot less than what they have to pay their landlord.
+Private tenants often get much less than they have to pay their landlord.

-Local housing allowance is the maximum amount of benefit that a tenant can get.
+Local housing allowance (LHA) is the maximum amount of benefit that a tenant can get.

 The Housing Executive sets LHA rates based on: